 Now let’s talk about sugar.
 Your blood sugar.

-Did you know that sugar, particularly glucose, is the main energy source for body?
+Did you know that sugar, particularly glucose, is the main energy source for the body?

-In spite of the hype of the Keto Diet, burning fat is way to labor intensive for your body.
+In spite of the hype of the Keto Diet, burning fat is way too labor-intensive for your body.
 You have to go into starvation mode in order to burn fat.
 And if you stay there without supporting your hypothalamus, your metabolism will lower.
 And that means when you finally eat again, you’ll put weight on fast.